 Choose a Realtor

-How do you choose a Realtor?
-Start by asking trusted friends and family.
-Most often people get connected through referrals.
+How do you find a realtor?
+You might start by asking trusted friends and family.
+Like other service professionals, realtors often get connected to clients through referrals.
 If your friend or family member had a good experience working with someone, you might too.
 Depending on your process, you may be spending a lot of time with your agent, so choose someone you like and trust.
-Communication is also key.
-Your agent should be conscientious about communicating and skilled at using multiple means for connecting with you and other professionals involved in the transaction.

 Get Pre-approved

-If you want to make an offer on a house (and plan on financing it) you will need to get a pre-approval letter, at the very least.
+If you want to make an offer on a house (and plan on financing it) you will need to get a pre-approval letter.
 Getting pre-approved differs from being pre-qualified in that it requires more than simply applying for the loan.
 Pre-approval involves an in-depth analysis of your financial background including credit history, employment verification, assets, etc. The process will provide you with a more realistic picture of what your interest rate and payments might be, and will help determine in advance how much house you can afford.

 Sellers will favor pre-approved buyers who demonstrate their ability and intent for successfully getting the loan.
-Most won’t entertain offers without this bank letter, especially in a seller’s market.
+Most won’t entertain offers without this bank letter.
 A strong pre-approval from a reputable lender is an important piece that will put you at an advantage over competing buyers.
-It's best to get it done ahead of time to avoid a delay when submitting an offer and possibly losing out to other qualified, and more prepared, buyers.
+It's best to get it done ahead of time.
+Know how much you can afford (or are willing to borrow) before setting your sights on homes out of your range.

 Refine Your Search

 An infinite number of factors can help determine your needs and wants when buying a home.
 Common considerations include things like schools, commute time, space, walkability, neighborhood preferences and of course price.
 You may also be deciding between a single-family home or condo/townhouse.
-Make a list of what you're looking for — decide what you can't live without, what might be a deal breaker, and what won’t.
+Make a list of what you're looking for — decide what might be a deal breaker, and what won’t.

 Once you've narrowed your focus and established parameters, you can more efficiently make use of online tools to help with your search.
-Realtors subscribe to the local MLS database (the most up-to-date resource for finding properties) and can easily create automated searches using your criteria which enable you to receive email notifications of new MLS listings as soon as they become active.
-Searching on your own can be fun, but the MLS auto emails are an easy and more accurate way to stay up-to-date (I’ve seen Zillow take 4 days to update changes in my listings!)
-Your search criteria can be easily tweaked at any time if your preferences change.
-You can also tag properties you love or want to know more about, and direct message your agent with questions directly through the interface we call “The Portal”.
+Realtors subscribe to the local MLS database (the most up-to-date resource for finding properties) and can easily create automated searches using your criteria which enable you to receive email notifications of new listings as soon as they become active.
+Searching on your own can be fun, but MLS auto emails are an easy and accurate way to stay up-to-date.
+Your search criteria can easily be tweaked at any time if your preferences change.

 Tour Homes